clairek09/MIC/Modules/M06-design-implement-network-security-monitoring/includes/10-implement-web-application-firewall-on-azure-front-door.md

 What are the two modes that a WAF policy can use?

 (x) WAF policy can either be in Prevention mode or Detection mode.{{Correct.
 When you create a Web Application Firewall (WAF) policy, by default the WAF policy is in Detection mode, but you can change it to Prevention mode.}}
 ( ) WAF policy can either be in Default mode or Custom mode.{{Incorrect.
 When you create a Web Application Firewall (WAF) policy, there are no modes called Default or Custom.}}
 ( ) WAF policy can either be in Default Rule Set mode or Detection mode.{{Incorrect.
 When you create a Web Application Firewall (WAF) policy, by default the WAF policy is in Detection mode, however there is no mode called Default Rule Set.}}

 ## Multiple choice

 What are the two types of custom rule in a WAF policy?

 (x) Match rules and rate limit rules..{{Correct.
-There are two types of custom rules: match rules and rate limit rules.}
+There are two types of custom rules: match rules and rate limit rules.}}
 ( ) String rules and match rules.{{Incorrect.
 There are two types of custom rules: match rules and rate limit rules, however there is no such custom rule type as String rule}}
 ( ) Priority rules and rate limit rules.{{Incorrect.
 There are two types of custom rules: match rules and rate limit rules, however there is no such custom rule type as Priority rule.}}